AshiqZaman/Computational-Finance/_posts/2020-05-20-Zivot-Andrews-Unit-Root-test.md

 author: "Ashiq Zaman"
 meta: "Springfield"
 ---
-In this blog, I examine the issue of identifying unit roots in the presence of structural breaks.
+In this post, I examine the issue of identifying unit roots in the presence of structural breaks.
 Stationary series have a mean and covariance that do not change over time.
 This implies that a series is mean-reverting and any shock to the series will have a temporary effect.
 A number of different unit root tests have emerged from the research surrounding structural breaks and unit roots.
 These tests vary depending on the number of breaks in the data, whether a trend is present or not, and the null hypothesis that is being tested.
 Today I'll use Zivot-Andrews test to check Unit Root for Stock Index.

 ### Zivot-Andrews Test to analyze the presense of a unit root & structural break